canvas-medical/documentation/collections/_sdk/Workflow Kit/interventions/create-update-canvas-resources.md

 ---
-title: "Create or Update Canvas Resources from a Protocol"
+title: "Create or Update Resources from a Protocol"
 ---
-The Canvas SDK allows the ability to create or update specific resources in Canvas.
+The Workflow Kit allows the ability to create or update specific resources in Canvas.
 Instead of posting a network request to your Canvas instance's API endpoint, there's a shortcut where you can ask your protocol to do it for you when it computes!

 Within the `compute_results` function you can call the method `self.set_updates([payload])` which accepts a single parameter -  a list of dictionaries that conform to a specific schema, where each dictionary is a resource creation or update.
 Every time the protocol is computed, these updates will be saved directly to your instance's database.